kevinolega/callcentertrainingtips/cta/offer.md

 Filipinos have the highest English comprehension and compatibility for BPO and Call Center work.

-That's because we have an incredible relationship to American culture.
+That's because we have an incredible relationship with American culture.

-We all know Star Wars, The Avengers, IronMan, Batman, Superman, the Justice League, the Lord of The Rings, Harry Potter, Twilight and many more.
+We all know Star Wars, The Avengers, IronMan, Batman, Superman, the Justice League, the Lord of The Rings, Harry Potter, Twilight, and many more.

-We saw popular US TV shows like Game of Thrones, Friends, How I Met Your Mother and more.
+We saw popular US TV shows like Game of Thrones, Friends, How I Met Your Mother, and more.

-You know the names Tom Cruise, Brad Pitt, Angelina Jolie, Arnold Schwarzenegger, Robin Williams and Michael Jackson.
+You know the names Tom Cruise, Brad Pitt, Angelina Jolie, Arnold Schwarzenegger, Robin Williams, and Michael Jackson.

 Other Asians don't.